2020 Novak Djokovic tennis season: ATP Cup

-At the 2020 ATP Cup, Djokovic defeated Kevin Anderson in 3 tight sets, as Team Serbia thrashed Team South Africa 3-0.
-Djokovic then won his singles match against Gael Monfils in straight sets.
+At the 2020 ATP Cup, Djokovic defeated Kevin Anderson in 3 tight sets, as Team Serbia thrashed Team South Africa 3–0.
+Djokovic then won his singles match against Gaël Monfils in straight sets.
 He also won in 3 sets, in doubles with Viktor Troicki, winning the tiebreak set and saving Team Serbia.
-Serbia defeated Team France 2-1.
-Djokovic easily beat Cristian Garin in straight sets as Team Serbia beat Team Chile 3-0, and in the quarterfinals, Novak beat Denis Shapovalov in 3 sets, while Team Serbia thrashed Team Canada 3-0.
-Even in the semifinals, Djokovic beat Daniil Medvedev in 3 sets, while Team Serbia defeated Team Russia 3-0.
+Serbia defeated Team France 2–1.
+Djokovic easily beat Cristian Garín in straight sets as Team Serbia beat Team Chile 3–0, and in the quarterfinals, Novak beat Denis Shapovalov in 3 sets, while Team Serbia thrashed Team Canada 3–0.
+Even in the semifinals, Djokovic beat Daniil Medvedev in 3 sets, while Team Serbia defeated Team Russia 3–0.
 In the final, Djokovic saved Team Serbia against Team Spain.
 He beat Rafael Nadal in straight sets, and partnered Viktor Troicki to win doubles in straight sets.
 Thus, Team Serbia won 2-1 and with that, won the inaugural ATP Cup title.

 Australian Open

 Before the actual tournament, Djokovic participated in a charity event called "Rally For Relief", to extend help for Australians suffering in the Australian Bushfires.
-He played for Team Williams as they defeated Team Wozniacki, 4-1.
+He played for Team Williams as they defeated Team Wozniacki, 4–1.
 In the actual tournament, Djokovic started his title defence with a four-set win over Jan-Lennard Struff in the first round.
 He then defeated Tatusma Ito, Yoshihito Nishioka, Diego Schwartzman, Milos Raonic and Roger Federer, all in straight sets, to reach the final of the Australian Open.
 Despite being down 2 sets to 1, Djokovic came back and won the next 2 sets, to defeat Dominic Thiem in the final, and win a record-extending eighth title in Melbourne.
 He became World No. 1 again, and stayed as World No. 1 for all weeks, except one week, until June 2022.